andrewdavey/immutable-devtools/README.md

 Note: You probably only want this library for debug builds, so perhaps wrap with `if (DEBUG) {...}` or similar.

+## Chrome Extension

+Instead of loading the formatters in your project you can also install a [Chrome extension](https://chrome.google.com/webstore/detail/immutablejs-object-format/hgldghadipiblonfkkicmgcbbijnpeog) that installs them when you open the DevTools.

 ## Using with webpack